rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node-mac.md

 # 1343a100363d78db8c6563ec0778646b17af7fdaf7de2ac5932537582c079ddd rskj-core/build/libs/rskj-core-1.3.0-WASABI-all.jar
 ```

 The curl commands download a binary which is the RSKj executable, as well as a plain text file containing the checksum for the JAR file.
-The subsequent `shasum` (or `sha256sum` depending on your *NIX variety), and grep are used to verify that these the checksum recorded as part of the release process does indeed match the computed checksum of the file that was downloaded.
+The subsequent `shasum` (or `sha256sum` depending on your *NIX variety), and `grep` are used to verify that the checksum recorded as part of the release process does indeed match the computed checksum of the file that was downloaded.

 Note that verifying the checksum is not the only form of verification of the RSKj binary.
 There are [more detailed instructions](/rsk/node/contribute/verify/ "Verify authenticity of RSKj source code and its binary dependencies") available on how to do this.